Swiftal13/The-Self-taught-Computer-Scientist/Algorithms.md

 Space complexity is the amount of memory an algorithm uses depending on its input size<br>
 - It is comprised of the auxillary space and input space
+- must be considered when their is a memory limit